Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 cat $oasPath | envsubst | kuadrantctl generate kuadrant authpolicy --oas -
 ```

-From this, we can see an `AuthPolicy` generated based on our OAS that will look for API keys in secrets labeled `api_key` and look for that key in the header `api_key`.
-Let's now apply this to the gateway:
+From this, you can see an `AuthPolicy` generated based on your OAS that will look for API keys in secrets labeled `api_key` and look for that key in the header `api_key`.
+You can now apply this to the Gateway:

 ```bash
 cat $oasPath | envsubst | kuadrantctl generate kuadrant authpolicy --oas -  | kubectl apply -f -